 Because beta blockers don’t affect the emotional symptoms of anxiety such as worry, they’re most helpful for phobias, particularly social phobia and performance anxiety.
 If you’re anticipating a specific anxiety-producing situation (such as giving a speech), taking a beta blocker in advance can help reduce your “nerves.”

 Beta blockers include drugs such as propranolol (Inderal) and atenolol (Tenormin).
 Common side effects include:

 Anti-anxiety medication safety concerns and risk factors

 Beyond the common side effects, medication for anxiety comes with additional risks.
 While the tranquilizing anti-anxiety drugs are relatively safe when taken only occasionally and in small doses, they can lead to severe problems when combined with other substances or taken over long periods of time.
 Furthermore, some people will have adverse reactions to any amount of anti-anxiety medication.
 They are not safe for everyone, even when used responsibly.

 Used alone, anti-anxiety medications such as Xanax or Valium rarely cause fatal overdose, even when taken in large doses.
 But when combined with other central nervous system depressants, the toxic effects of these anxiety medications increase.

 Taking anti-anxiety medication with alcohol, prescription painkillers, or sleeping pills can be deadly.
-Dangerous drug interactions can also occur when anti-anxiety drugs are taken with antihistamines, which are found in many over-the-counter cold and allergy medicines.
+Dangerous drug interactions can also occur when anti-anxiety drugs are taken with antihistamines, which are found in many over-the-counter cold and allergy medicines and sleep aids.
 Antidepressants such as Prozac and Zoloft can also heighten their toxicity.
 Always talk to your doctor or pharmacist before combining medications.

 Anti-anxiety drug risk factors